Home

 Our loft aerial installation tips assume you don't have access to a TV Signal Strength Meter, which would make alignment much easier and more accurate.

-If indoor TV aerials appear viable in your area, you can crudely check digital signal strength and quality in your loft by
+If indoor TV aerials appear viable in your area, you can crudely check digital signal strength and quality in your loft, simply by trying a portable TV with an in-built digital tuner and a Set-Top Aerial inside your attic.

 If the set top TV aerial installation gives good reception when mounted in your loft on all digital TV channels, then a DIY high gain indoor aerial should provide excellent results.
 If DTT reception is poor or marginal in your attic, install an outdoor roof TV aerial instead.